sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-The `AuthManager` type in in the game of course, but also `SessionStore` and `BackendGateway` have to be considered, as they are two direct dependencies of `AuthManager`; so somehow that should be reflected in the steps class:
+The `AuthManager` type is of corse in the game, but also `SessionStore` and `BackendGateway` have to be considered, as they are two direct dependencies of `AuthManager`; so somehow that has to be reflected in the steps class:

 * `AuthManager` is configured to be  a real instance (`requireReal<AuthManager>()`) as it's obviously the class under test.
 * Access to `AuthManager` is added (`val instance by dependency<AuthManager>()`) as there needs to be interaction with the instance.
 * The `BackendGateway` is implemented as a fake by adding `val backend by steps<BackendFakeSteps>()`.
 * As writing the test you might figure out that also access to `SessionStore` is useful (`val sessionStore by dependency<SessionStore>()`): even though it's just a mock (as it's not configured otherwise) you still can perform verifications with it.

 But why is `backend` just called `backend` and not `backendGateway`?
 And why is it public?
-Shouldn't a steps class be a full abstraction of what's going on under the hood or encapsulate everything needed for the test class using it?
-Generally yes.
-Usually we should avoid offering internals ([Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter)).
-Access to internals should be done through public accessors in order to avoid tying code to details which are prone to change.
-But anyway, the key here is "prone to change": if you group and define systems around abstract business concepts these are very unlikely to change (contrary to technical implementation).
-This makes the fake backend a better candidate for being used and shared among various tests.
-So in this case it is reasonable to call the member after the abstract concept of a "backend" _and_ offering it via the steps classes' API for direct use in test classes.
+For an explanation have a look at ["Can there be too much abstraction?"](#can-there-be-too-much-abstraction).

 #### Create the test class